Archaic America (pre 1492)

 a. occurance

-i. found in teeth from Northern China at 20,000 BP
+i. found in teeth from Northern China at 20,000 BCE

 ii. found in oldest and current American populations